vsjoqvist/learn-monogame.github.io/docs/how-to/develop-vscode/README.md

 ## Launch / Task

 vscode's configuration is done using json files.
+The c# extension should automaticly create this for you.

+### Creating the config files manualy

 Create a new folder called `.vscode`.
 Inside it, create two files called `tasks.json` and `launch.json`.
 Inside `tasks.json` add the following content.
 Edit the csproj's name if yours is different:

 ```json